sdhnshu/website/pages/index.md

 plum: true
 ---

-Hey there!
-I'm a tech entrepreneur deeply rooted in the world of software development, with a journey that's been anything but ordinary.

-I've dived into the depths and surfaced with skills that have helped me kickstart and grow SaaS startups.
-My playground is deep learning models and data science – it’s where I get my hands dirty and my brain buzzing with ideas.
+Embark on a journey with me, a tech entrepreneur whose path has been as exhilarating as it is unorthodox.
+In the pulsating heart of software development, I've not only dived but thrived, emerging with a trove of skills that have powered the ascent of SaaS startups.
+My arena?
+The electrifying realms of deep learning models and data science – a sandbox where creativity meets complexity, sparking ideas that illuminate the tech landscape.

-Curious about what I've been up to?
-Take a peek at my [blog](/blog) and [creations](/creations)

-Now, let's dive into the fun stuff!
-Stepping away from the keyboard, you'll find me immersed in the world of generative art, cellular automata, and creating simulations that mimic the complexities of life and nature.
-I'm equally fascinated by graph networks, exploring the interconnectedness of systems and ideas.
-Neuroscience also captivates me deeply – it's a field I can’t rave about enough, given its insights into our minds and behaviors.

-And when it's time to unwind?
-Music is my go-to.
-I'm such a music buff that I've consistently landed in the top 1% of Spotify users for several years – a testament to the countless hours I spend exploring diverse melodies and rhythms.
+Step off the beaten path and discover a world where code and creativity intertwine.
+In the fascinating domain of generative art and cellular automata, I craft digital symphonies that echo the intricacies of life and nature.
+My curiosity doesn't stop there; it extends to the labyrinthine networks of graphs, unraveling the ties that bind ideas and systems.
+Dive deeper, and you'll find me captivated by the mysteries of neuroscience – a field that offers a kaleidoscope of insights into our very essence.

+When the screens dim, music takes center stage.
+As an avid music enthusiast, I find solace and inspiration in the harmonious world of melodies and rhythms.
+My journey through soundscapes has placed me among the top 1% of Spotify users globally – a testament to my passion for exploring the auditory universe in its endless diversity.

-If you're into blending art, science, tech, with a good beat, or just want to exchange thoughts on the universe's wild complexities, let’s strike up a conversation.
-I’m always up for sharing ideas, creating something new, or simply enjoying the marvels of our world and its tunes.
+If your world orbits at the intersection of art, science, and technology, pulsating to the rhythm of innovation, let's converge.
+Whether it's to exchange profound thoughts on the cosmos, brainstorm groundbreaking ideas, or simply bask in the wonders of our world and its melodies, I'm here.
+Let's ignite conversations, create the unimaginable, and dance to the tunes of this extraordinary universe.

 <div flex-auto />